VeseliOps/tetris_game/README.md

-# Tetris-game I've made using C# in WPF
+# Tetris-game I made using C# in WPF